 Subsequent administrations of Kathryn Blake, Gerald Firth, Alphonse Buccino and Russell Yeany saw growth in diversity of programs, strengthening of the research mission through the creation of labs and centers, and a continuing commitment to both undergraduate teacher education and graduate training across the broad education and health disciplines.

 Today, the College of Education at the University of Georgia remains one of the largest and most comprehensive education schools in the nation – continually redefining itself to reflect its role as a national and international leader in the fields of education and health.
-Its commitment to excellence in teaching, research and service keeps it ranked among the nation's best.
-In the fall of 2008, the COE celebrated its centennial season.

 – Bob Jerrolds, Professor Emeritus of Reading Education